inAsees/books-library/README.md

 ## Getting Started

 The Web Application is hosted by Heroku.
-You can access the application by only APIs , and you have to request for the APIs using only 'POST' method.
+You can access the application by only APIs , and you have to request for the APIs using only 'POST' method and sending Input parameters inside the body as JSON.

 ### Following are the APIs that are available in the application,with their respective descriptions and Input/Output parameters.: